robenkleene/design-references/photoshop/tutorials/photoshop-3d-text.md

 ## Model

 1. You can move the model by selecting the `3D` layer in the 3D panel, and then using the arrows that appear on the model in the view port to move it.
-To quickly place the model on the ground, toggle Properties > Coordinates > Move To Ground
+To quickly place the model on the ground, toggle `Properties > Coordinates > Move To Ground`.
+2. When you have the model positioned nicely, save the view as `Final View` under `Properties` panel, `3D Camera`, `View:` drop-down